bkirwi/decline/doc/src/main/tut/structure.md

-This "config" pattern is a very common way to structure an application using `decline`, and it's easy to test: you might write unit tests that pass different arguments to the parser and assert that the resulting config has the data you'd expect.
+This "config" pattern is a very common way to structure an application using `decline`, and it's easy to test: you might write unit tests that pass different arguments to the parser and assert that they parse successfully, and perhaps have the results you'd expect.

 It's also possible to avoid building up intermediate configs, invoking functions that take the appropriate effects directly.